Table of Contents

 The Impact of Asbestos on House Demolition Costs

-Here’s the kicker, houses built in Brisbane between 1920 and 1990 are likely to have asbestos, which requires special attention.
+Here’s the kicker: houses built in Brisbane between 1920 and 1990 are likely to have asbestos, which requires special attention.

 Asbestos & Mould Removal and Disposal

 Asbestos removal is not a task for the faint-hearted.
 It needs to be handled with utmost care, following strict safety protocols.
-According to the Work Health and Safety Regulations of Australia, extraction and disposal of asbestos can only be done by qualified licensed professionals.
+According to the Work Health and Safety Regulations of Australia, the extraction and disposal of asbestos can only be done by qualified licensed professionals.
 Thus, adding more to the overall bill.
 But when it comes to health, it’s better safe than sorry.

 Similarly, dealing with mould can be a costly affair, given that it demands specialist intervention and careful eradication during a demolition process.